Non-Hamiltonian dynamics of indirectly coupled classical impurity spins

 Our present study can be seen as a first step towards an effective theory of RKKY real-time dynamics, i.e., where impurity spins are coupled to a conduction-electron system, and work on this quantum-classical problem in already in progress.
 Clearly, this problem is more involved since with the Fermi energy of the electronic system there is an additional energy scale to be considered.
 This also implies the emergence of a length scale, resulting, e.g., in the nontrivial distance dependence of the effective RKKY exchange.
-Furthermore, we expect to make contact with the Berry curvature of the electronic system and a corresponding topological spin torque, replacing the topological charge density of the purely classical host-spin system studied here.
+Furthermore, we expect the resulting effective theory to be of non-Hamiltonian character as well.
+We also expect to make contact with the Berry curvature of the electronic system and a corresponding topological spin torque, replacing the topological charge density of the purely classical host-spin system studied here.
 Clearly, the quantum-classical problem is more relevant for interpreting experimental findings.
 We believe that the insights gained from our present classical study will be very helpful for this next step.